 - sensitive to heat

-Ultrasound and other Diagnostic Tests:
+Ultrasounds and other Diagnostic Tests:

 Ultrasound (roughly 11 -12 weeks pregnancy):

-- Ultrasound is done by a Specialist
+- Ultrasound is done by a Specialist called a Sonographer.

 Other possible tests include: